ElielVSAlmeida/Crypto-Project/README.md

 # Data Sources

 - **Webscraping**

 We used FINANCE.YAHOO.COM to get data - we were searching for a specific block of information named “candle” - and through this website we were able to find data from 2014 until the present date.

 - **API**

-	After trying NEWS API and failing because it only retrieved 1 month old news, we tried to use GoogleNews, but we soon reached the limit of the free plan.
-We had success using NEWS API by MatcherLabs.
+After trying the NEWS API and failing because it only retrieved 1 month old news, we tried to use GoogleNews, but we soon reached the limit of the free plan.
+We had success using the NEWS API by MatcherLabs.

 ## Study 1